-Full-time students take at least 24 credits but no more than 30 credits during the LLM year (this does not include credits for Introduction to US Law and Introduction to US Legal Practice).
-You may take between 11 and 15 credits per semester.
-In rare circumstances, students may request and be approved for less than 11 or more than 15 credits in a semester, but may not exceed a total of 30 credits in fall and spring.
+Students must complete 24 credits in fall and spring to earn the LLM.
+Full-time students take at least 24 credits but no more than 30 credits during the academic year (this does not include credits for Introduction to US Law and Introduction to US Legal Practice).
+A typical credit load is 12 credits per semester; it's advisable to take no more than 12 credits during the Fall semester, as you become acclimated to the Law School environment.
+Students may request via a Credit Load Permission form to take less than 11 or more than 15 credits in a semester, but may not exceed a total of 30 credits in fall and spring.
+A minimum of 10 credits in a semester is required for all full-time students.